Barycentric rational approximation for learning the index of a dynamical system from limited data: Rational approximation with given relative degree

 The desired asymptotic form can then be obtained by simply truncating the two series appearing in \eqref{eq:leading}, both having running index $l$, at some (user-defined) nonnegative order $N$.

-The last ingredient that is needed for our piecewise rational formula is the cutoff radius $R_{\text{cutoff}}$, such that the barycentric, resp.~asymptotic, form is used to evaluate $r(s)$ whenever $|s|\leq R_{\text{cutoff}}$, resp.~$|s|>R_{\text{cutoff}}$.
+The last item needed for our piecewise rational formula is the cutoff radius $R_{\text{cutoff}}$, such that the barycentric, resp.~asymptotic, form is used to evaluate $r(s)$ whenever $|s|\leq R_{\text{cutoff}}$, resp.~$|s|>R_{\text{cutoff}}$.
 While the value of $R_{\text{cutoff}}$ may ultimately be selected by a user of our method, we outline here a heuristic way of choosing it in practice.

 For this, we compare the extrapolation error incurred with the barycentric form (including effects due to numerical cancellation) with the error that the asymptotic form incurs due to truncation of the series in Lemma~\ref{lem:asympt}.
 We choose $R_{\text{cutoff}}$ as the frequency $s$ where the two above-mentioned errors are equal.
 Of course, using the exact errors is unfeasible, as we would need to know the exact, noise-free frequency response at arbitrary frequencies.
 Instead, we rely on some heuristics.